buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_5_Secret_advanced_gpt3_stuff.md

 I’m going to ask for good ideas around GPT-3 and reading because I feel like GPT-3 is super cool, and reading is something everyone wants to do!
 I also told it specifically to generate ideas for things a kid could use.
 I did this because I used to run a company called [ZipSchool](https://mobile.twitter.com/FarzaTV/status/1488965852519022592) which made science content for kids.

 ```
-Give me some cool startup ideas around ML and reading for kids:
+Give me some cool startup ideas around GPT-3 and reading for kids:
 ```

 Be sure to ask it to generate ideas around stuff you’re interested in!